 Saponaria officinalis or Soapwort has a long list of names it is commonly called, which I will include at the bottom of this page.
-It’s Latin name also is derived from ‘Sapo’ or Soap, which refers to saponin found in the roots which is a toxic substance but produces lather when mixed with water.
-It is native to Europe, Asia, and Western Siberia.
-It can also be found in North America.
+Its Latin name also is derived from ‘Sapo’ or Soap, which refers to saponin found in the roots.
+This is a toxic substance but produce lather when mixed with water.

-This plant has been used as a mild soap especially for gentle fabrics like wool.
+They use this plant as a mild soap especially for gentle fabrics like wool.
 To produce the detergent or the soap you can boil the root and the leaves and then strain it.
-It could be toxic if digested, however, it is used as an emulsifier for making tahini and in the middle east also for making halva.
+Saponaria officinalis could be toxic if digested, however, they use it as an emulsifier for making tahini and in the middle east also for making halva.

 Following are a variety of common names associated with Saponaria officinalis:

 Farewell to Summer